Single Deck Blackjack

 ‘Blackjack Pays 6 to 5’

-blackjack payoutsA typical blackjack game offers a payout of 3 to 2 on naturals unless the player pushes with the dealer.
-In the single deck variants available across landbased casinos today, players are usually paid at a ratio of 6 to 5.
-This practically means each time you get a blackjack with a $10 bet, you receive only $12 in net profits.
+blackjack payoutsA typical blackjack game offers a payout of 3 to 2 on naturals, unless the player pushes with the dealer.
+In the single-deck variants available across land-based casinos today, players are usually paid at a rate of 6 to 5.
+This means that each time you get a blackjack with a $10 bet, you earn only $12 in net profit.

-In contrast, a 3-to-2 payout yields net profits of $15 for a blackjack with a $10 bet.
-Here the casino gets to keep $3 on every natural you are paid at reduced odds, which ultimately causes you to lose money.
-You can calculate your expected loss when you multiply the number of rounds you play per hour by the house edge, the number of hours played, and the amount you bet per hand.
+In contrast, a 3-to-2 payout yields net profit of $15 for a blackjack with a $10 bet.
+In this case, the casino keeps $3 on every natural paid at reduced odds, which ultimately costs you money.
+You can calculate your expected loss by multiplying the number of rounds you play per hour by the house edge, the number of hours played, and the amount you wager per hand.

-The average number of hands you go through in between naturals is around 21.
-If the house keeps $3 from your blackjacks when you are flat betting $10 per hand, it practically retains around 30% of one of your wagers every 21 hands you play, which corresponds roughly to 1.40% per hand.
+The average number of hands you play between naturals is about 21.
+If the house keeps $3 from your blackjacks while you are flat-betting $10 per hand, it effectively retains roughly 30% of one wager every 21 hands, which corresponds to about 1.40% per hand.

-Keep in mind the minimums at some tables start at $25.
-If you increase your flat bets to $25 per hand, play for an hour and go through one hundred hands, you will lose around $36 due to this payout reduction alone.
+Keep in mind that the minimums at some tables start at $25.
+If you raise your flat bets to $25 per hand, play for an hour, and go through one hundred hands, you will lose about $36 because of this payout reduction alone.

 Even Money on Player Blackjacks When Dealer Shows an Ace

-blackjack even moneyIn some single deck variations of the game, there is a further reduction in the payouts on naturals.
-When the player has been dealt a blackjack but the dealer exposes an Ace, the player is offered an even-money payout on their natural.
-The player can accept or decline the reduced payout before the dealer reveals their hole card.
+blackjack even moneyIn some single-deck variations of the game, there is a further reduction in the payouts on naturals.
+When a player is dealt a blackjack and the dealer shows an Ace, the player is offered an even-money payout on their natural.
+The player can accept or decline the reduced payout before the dealer reveals the hole card.

-Now, imagine the same scenario, only this time you decide to insure your blackjack for $5 instead of taking even money (insurance offers a payout of 2 to 1).
-There are two possible outcomes in this situation.
-Provided that the dealer indeed has a natural, you will collect $10 from your $5 insurance and push with them with your blackjack.
-Your net profits in this scenario amount to $10 (same as taking even money).
+Now, imagine the same scenario, only this time you decide to insure your blackjack for $5 instead of taking even money (insurance pays 2 to 1).
+There are two possible outcomes.
+If the dealer indeed has a natural, you will collect $10 from your $5 insurance bet and push with the dealer on your blackjack.
+Your net profit in this case is $10, the same as taking even money.

-Now, let’s examine the following situation in a six-deck blackjack game played according to the standard rules where naturals return a 3-to-2 payout.
+Now, let’s examine a six-deck blackjack game played according to the standard rules, where naturals return a 3-to-2 payout.
 You are the only player at the table, bet $20, and receive an A-Q blackjack on the very first round.
-Much to your displeasure, the dealer also exposes an Ace.
+Much to your displeasure, the dealer also shows an Ace.

 Pros and Cons of Single-Deck Games

-Single-Deck Blackjack Pros and ConsNow that we have gone through the rules and explained how some of them put the player at a disadvantage, you are probably wondering if there are any dividends to playing single deck blackjack.
-In fact, there are some advantages although the negatives greatly outnumber the positives.
+Single-Deck Blackjack Pros and ConsNow that we have gone through the rules and explained how some of them put the player at a disadvantage, you are probably wondering whether there are any benefits to playing single-deck blackjack.
+In fact, there are some advantages, although the negatives greatly outnumber the positives.

 How Single-Deck Blackjack Benefits the Player?

-blackjack house edgeThe removal of individual cards has a more pronounced effect in single deck blackjack than it does in multiple deck games.
-This results in several benefits for the player, starting with the increased likelihood of drawing an ace on a ten-value card and vice versa.
+blackjack house edgeThe removal of individual cards has a more pronounced effect in single-deck blackjack than it does in multiple-deck games.
+This results in several benefits for the player, starting with the increased likelihood of drawing an Ace with a ten-value card and vice versa.

-You can read more about blackjack probabilities further on in the guide.
-For now, it suffices to say the likelihood of getting a natural in a single deck game is higher at 4.83% as opposed to that in eight deck blackjack which is around 4.75%.
+You can read more about blackjack probabilities later in the guide.
+For now, it suffices to say the likelihood of getting a natural in a single-deck game is higher at 4.83%, compared to 4.75% in eight-deck blackjack.

 This works out to having a blackjack once every 20.71 hands when a single deck is in play.
-In games that utilize the full set of eight decks, you will get a blackjack only once every 21.07 hands on average.
-This difference, as small as it is, has its say in the long term due to the higher payouts blackjacks earn you.
+In games that use eight decks, you will get a blackjack only once every 21.07 hands on average.
+This difference, small as it is, has an impact in the long run because of the higher payouts that blackjacks earn you.

-Another benefit is that the dealer and player push with blackjacks less often in single deck games.
-If you have already pulled an Ace to a ten-value card, you reduce the Ace-richness of the deck by 25%.
-The probability of pushing with the dealer when you have a blackjack is roughly 3.67% when the game plays with one deck only.
-This percentage increases to 4.60% in eight-deck games.
+Another benefit is that the dealer and player push with blackjacks less often in single-deck games.
+If you have already paired an Ace with a ten-value card, you reduce the Ace richness of the deck by 25%.
+The probability of pushing with the dealer when you have a blackjack is roughly 3.67% in a single-deck game.
+This figure rises to 4.60% in eight-deck games.

-In single deck games, the dealers have higher chances of breaking their hands which also works to the advantage of the player.
-Small cards like 4, 5, or 6 are good for the dealer so their chances of busting increase each time a small card leaves the pack.
+In single-deck games, dealers have a higher chance of breaking their hands, which also works to the player’s advantage.
+Small cards like 4, 5, or 6 are good for the dealer, so their chances of busting increase each time a small card leaves the pack.

 Why Single Deck Blackjack is Detrimental to the Player?

-blackjack how toUnfortunately, casinos have successfully offset the value single deck blackjack gives to players by changing some of the most crucial rules of play.
+blackjack how toUnfortunately, casinos have successfully offset the value that single-deck blackjack offers players by changing some of the most crucial rules of play.
 Each rule change gives the house an advantage but never the other way around.

 The reduction of the payouts in blackjack itself yields a substantial house edge of around 1.40%.
-This is practically a total rip-off, which alone should suffice to dissuade a sharp player from joining a single deck table.
-The even-money payouts are just as bad but at least here you have a choice from accepting or declining this option.
+This is practically a total rip-off, which alone should suffice to dissuade a sharp player from joining a single-deck table.
+The even-money payouts are just as bad, but at least here you have the choice of accepting or declining this option.

 The absence of DAS (double after splitting) tips the scales in the casino’s favor by another 0.14%.
-All these tweaks to the rules boost the house edge on single deck blackjack from the humble 0.15% to nearly 2% at some tables.
+All these tweaks to the rules boost the house edge on single-deck blackjack from the modest 0.15% to nearly 2% at some tables.

 Single Deck Blackjack – NetEnt